i-like-trains72/optifine-resourcepack-conversion/README.md

 BIG CHANGES ARE COMING: Soon, I will be removing my release from Github and I will refer you to Curseforge.
 This is because I feel it's unethical to provide direct .jars and I want to help boost the mod authors' downloads on CF. The steps will apply like normal, but you will download the .zip from CF, and import from .zip in GDL or MultiMC or whatever launcher you use.
 Then just copy and paste the mods into any of the installations of Minecraft that you have and do the same for the resourcepacks.

+## Do NOT go to the discord servers for MCPP, Colormatic, Sodium, or FabricSkyBoxes!!
+Make an issue report here first.
+If we can narrow it down to a specific mod, *I* will take care of reporting bugs.
+Don't ask for support in those servers.
+I will eventually make a discord server for this project, you can also talk to me there.

 ### Steps:
 Note: If you have no idea how to do this, follow the steps below.
 If you have went into the instance folder in the past and know what you're doing, and this is all really simple for you, just extract to the root instance's folder and skip to step 10 *after* launching the game.